ethereum/solidity-blog/_posts/2023-03-09-solidity-developer-survey-2022-results.md

 ### Getting Started & Documentation

 Most respondents considered it easy or “okay” to get started using the Solidity compiler.
 4.2% (55 people) stated that it was difficult for them.
-When asked what made it difficult to get started, some mentioned a previous lack of technical background or development experience, others also pointed out a lack of good learning resources or outdated learning resources.
+When asked what made it difficult to get started, some mentioned a previous lack of technical background or development experience, and others also pointed out a lack of good learning resources or outdated learning resources.

 ![Getting Started](/img/2023/02/getting_started.png)

 Almost 64% of survey respondents consider the Solidity documentation helpful, followed by 33% who deem it “somewhat” useful.
 Only 3.3% don’t find it useful at all.

-Ideas for improvement most prominently ask for more code examples, but also a better high-level overview of syntax, better in-docs search, better SEO and easier wording.
+Ideas for improvement most prominently ask for more code examples but also a better high-level overview of syntax, better in-docs search, better SEO, and easier wording.

 ![Solidity Documentation Usefulness](/img/2023/02/docs.png)

 ### Biggest Pain Points

-Different from the previous years, this year, we tried to structure the question around the “biggest pain points” better and clustered the first step into several prominent categories: Stack-to-deep, gas related issues, compiler performance and “other”.
+Different from the previous years, this year, we tried to structure the question around the “biggest pain points” better and clustered the first step into several prominent categories: Stack-to-deep, gas related issues, compiler performance, and “other”.

-The biggest pain point is “stack-too-deep” with 33.6% of all votes, followed by missing memory optimizations (waste of memory) (24.4%) and redundant checks (e.g. in checked arithmetic) (11.8%).
+The biggest pain point is “stack-too-deep”, with 33.6% of all votes, followed by missing memory optimizations (waste of memory) (24.4%) and redundant checks (e.g. in checked arithmetic) (11.8%).
 9.9% say that compiler performance is their biggest issue.

-15.8% selected “other” and were able to specify their biggest pain point in a free text field.
-Most prominently mentioned: Contract size limit, error messages and issues with debugging.
+15.8% selected “other” and were able to specify their most significant pain point in a free text field.
+Most prominently mentioned: Contract size limit, error messages, and issues with debugging.

 ![Solidity Pain Points](/img/2023/02/pain_points.png)

-### High Impact Compiler Bugs
+### High-Impact Compiler Bugs

-As part of this year’s study we were also curious to find out whether Solidity developers had been affected by any of the high impact compiler bugs (codegen bugs that are announced with [Security Alerts](https://blog.soliditylang.org/category/security-alerts/) on the Solidity blog).
+As part of this year’s study, we were also curious to find out whether Solidity developers had been affected by any of the high-impact compiler bugs (codegen bugs that are announced with [Security Alerts](https://blog.soliditylang.org/category/security-alerts/) on the Solidity blog).

 Initially, 4.7% said yes.
-However, when asked which one they were affected by, only two out of the 63 people were able to point to actual Solidity vulnerabilities in the follow up question.
-This gives room to assume the actual number of affected developers from this survey is significantly lower than 4.7% and some respondents may have simply misunderstood the question.
+However, when asked which one they were affected by, only two out of the 63 people were able to point to actual Solidity vulnerabilities in the follow-up question.
+This gives room to assume the actual number of affected developers from this survey is significantly lower than 4.7%, and some respondents may have simply misunderstood the question.
+We will try to phrase this question more precisely in the next survey.

 ![High Impact Bugs](/img/2023/02/security_bugs.png)